jjfraney/bells/server/README.md

 A BellEvent identifies a bell sample and the time the sample is meant to be rung.

-## BellRinger
+## Belltower

-The BellRinger drives an external media player to play the bell sample.
+The Belltower drives an external media player to play the bell sample.

 Currently, the only media player supported is Music Player Deamon, MPD.
 MPD is a well known linux media player service.
 The command line tool 'mpc' can control the player.
-The BellRinger sends the same commands that mpc would send to the MPD.
+The Belltower sends the same commands that mpc would send to the MPD.
-The BellRinger component sends MPC commands to the configured MPD player.
+The Belltower component sends MPC commands to the configured MPD player.

 The external media player will drive the audio subsystem to play the sample on the audio device.